Candlesticker

 2. A white candlestick is observed on the first day.

-3. Then we see a Doji on the second day whose shadows gap above the previous day’s upper shadow.
+3. On the second day, a Doji appears with its shadows gapping above the previous day’s upper shadow.

-4. Third day’s black candlestick gaps in the opposite direction with no shadows overlapping.
+4. On the third day, a black candlestick gaps in the opposite direction, with no overlapping shadows.

 Pattern Requirements and Flexibility

-The Bearish Abandoned Baby should start with a white candlestick that is not short, and it must continue with a Doji accompanied by a gap away from the prior candlestick (including shadows).
-The third day of the pattern is a black candlestick.
-The gap between the high of this candlestick and the low of the Doji may be null.
-The black candlestick must close well into the white candlestick that appears at the beginning of the pattern.
-The extent of how low this candlestick must close is defined according to the other candlesticks belonging to the pattern.
-The third day’s closing must reach the midpoint between the first day’s opening and the second day’s highest body level.
+The Bearish Abandoned Baby pattern starts with a white candlestick that is not short, followed by a Doji with a gap away from the prior candlestick, including shadows.
+On the third day, a black candlestick appears.
+The gap between the high of this candlestick and the low of the Doji can be null.
+The bearish candlestick must close well within the real body of the initial bullish candlestick.
+The degree, to which the third candlestick must close lower, is determined by the other candlesticks in the pattern.
+The third day’s closing should reach the midpoint between the first day’s opening and the second day’s highest body level.

 Trader’s Behavior

-A white candlestick confirms the continuation of the uptrend that is in progress.
-The appearance of the Doji accompanied by a huge gap indicates that the bulls are still pushing up the price.
-However, the tight price action between the open and close shows indecision and reflects deterioration in the prior trend.
-On the third day, prices gap lower on the open and then close much lower.
-Bears have taken control of the market.
+A white candlestick confirms the continuation of the ongoing uptrend.
+The presence of the Doji, accompanied by a significant gap, indicates that bulls are still driving the price higher.
+However, the tight price action between the open and close signals indecision and a weakening of the prior trend.
+On the third day, prices gap lower at the open and then close significantly lower, indicating that bears have taken control of the market.